grpc/grpc.io/content/docs/languages/objective-c/oauth2.md

   headers and trailers.

-It assumes you know the basics on how to make gRPC API calls using the Objective-C client library, as shown in [gRPC Basics:
+It assumes you know the basics on how to make gRPC API calls using the Objective-C client library, as shown in [Basics tutorial](../basics/) and the [Introduction to gRPC](/docs/what-is-grpc/introduction/), and are familiar with OAuth2 concepts like _access token_.
-Objective-C](/docs/tutorials/basic/objective-c/) and the
-[Introduction to gRPC](/docs/what-is-grpc/introduction), and are familiar with OAuth2 concepts like _access token_.

 ### Example code and setup {#setup}